 Through many of these developments, Malwarebytes has been there—providing thoughtful analysis on the Malwarebytes Labs blog and releasing products that can directly benefit user privacy.
 We know the companies who care, we talk to the advocates who fight, and we embrace a pro-user stance to guide us.

 In fact, we spoke to a few privacy defenders in our special Data Privacy Day podcast last year, which you can listen to below in full.

 The future of data privacy

 Data privacy has only increased in importance for the public with every passing year.
-That means that tomorrow, just like today and just like the many yesterdays, Malwarebytes will be there to defend and advocate for data privacy.
+That means that next week, just like this week and the many weeks before, Malwarebytes will be there to defend and advocate for data privacy.

 We will cover the developments that could help—or could be detrimental—to data privacy.
 We will release tools that can provide data privacy.
 We will talk to the experts in this field and we will routinely take pro-user stances because it is the right thing to do.

 We look forward to helping you in this fight.